 After breakfast we visit the Institute of Ancient Manuscripts named after St. Mesrop Mashtots.
 The most ancient manuscripts are dated back to the 5th century BC and are associated with Mesrop Mashtots, who invented the Armenian alphabet.

-Next we visit the city of Echmiadzin - the center of the Armenian Gregorian Church, where the residence of the Catholicos is located.
+Next we visit the St. Echmiadzin - the center of the Armenian Gregorian Church, where the residence of the Catholicos is located.
 We will visit Echmiadzin Cathedral (301-483 AD), which is included in the UNESCO World Heritage list, the museum and the treasury of Echmiadzin, which houses the Spear of Longinus (Spear of Destiny, Spear of Christ), a part of Noah's Ark, the patella John Baptist,etc.

 We visit the ruins of Zvartnots temple, which was destroyed in the earthquake.
 In 2000, the ruins of the temple and the archaeological area around it are included in the UNESCO World Heritage List.